tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 * These kinds of algorithms can be used to solve classification or regression problems.

-* These algorithms are quite often used in finance for assessing risk, preventing fraud, or fighting money laundering.
+* These algorithms are frequently used in finance for assessing risk, preventing fraud, or fighting money laundering.

 * In contrast to linear models, tree-based algorithms can map non-linear relationships in data.